 The entirety of Yosemite National Park is a hiker’s paradise, but even within the much smaller confines of Yosemite Valley there are several world-renowned day hikes.
 One of them, as I’ve pointed out, is the trek to the top of Half Dome.
 Along with Grand Canyon’s Rim-to-Rim hike, Half Dome is consistently recognized as one of the world’s top ten or twenty day hikes.
 There are several important points to consider when planning a Half Dome outing, and I’ve broken that out into the Half Dome Hike Logistics section below.
 While all Half Dome hikes have certain aspects in common, everyone’s particular experience is unique.
 Be sure to check out the story of our day on Half Dome here.

 Two other awesome Valley hikes we had considered were Upper Yosemite Fall and Four Mile Trail.
 The former is a 2,700 foot climb over a seven mile round trip route to the top of the tallest waterfall in North America.
 At almost 1,000 feet of elevation gain per mile, it’s very strenuous but well worth it for the tremendous views of the Valley.
 The Four Mile Trail is somewhat of a misnomer, as the round trip covers almost ten miles.
 The turnaround is at Glacier point, 3,200 feet above the Valley floor.
 Alex and I elected to forego these hikes having just exhausted ourselves on Half Dome with only a few days remaining in the park.
 I should also mention that the initial segment of the Half Dome hike, to the top of Nevada Fall following the Mist Trail, is a five-mile, 2,000 foot beauty, and a fantastic outing in its own right.
-For a map and descriptions of all Yosemite Valley hiking, organized by level of difficulty, consult this informative NPS document.

 While we didn’t do any further hiking in Yosemite after our day on Half Dome, we still were able to avail ourselves of the Valley’s legendary sights.
 We devoted a day to riding the shuttle around the Valley, and stopping at Yosemite Falls, El Capitan, and of course, Degnan’s Deli.
 Being up close and personal with El Cap, in particular, was quite a thrill.
 When we got off the shuttle, it looked like it was a few hundred yards away and we could walk right up to the base.
 But it’s so enormous that, after walking much longer than we expected, we realized it was playing tricks with our perception.
 So we stopped about a half mile away and just gawked the awe-inspiring sight.
 Looking very carefully, I noticed small specks more than halfway (~2,000 feet) up on the huge wall, which were rock climbers on their way to the top.
 Yikes.
 I’m all for adventure, but I’m happy to let others go for the gusto when it comes to summiting a vertical surface of granite over a half mile in height.